-The demographic profile of the activity group members reveals that out of 250 respondents, 2.3% of the members are below 20 years of age, 27.35% of the members are in between 20 to 30 years, 35.3% of the members are in the age group of 30to 40 years .26.8% of the members is in the age group of 40to 50 years, 7.5% of them are in the age group of 40 to 50 years and 0.7% of them are above 60 years.
+The demographic profile of the activity group members reveals that out of 250 respondents worked under these units, 2.3% of the members are below 20 years of age, 27.35 of the members are in between 20-30 years.
+35.3% of the members are in the age group of 30-40 years .26.8% of the members is in the age group of 40-50 years.
+7.5% of them are in the age group of 40 -50 years.
+0.7% of them are above 60 years.
 The activity group members of the age group of 30-40 years actively participate in the activities.
 The aged members between 40-50 and above also involve themselves in the activities and discussions held within the group.
 Age shows the picture of their foresight and determination to take risks for their family.
 The painful hazards suffered by them throughout these years are the major reasons of these fisher women to engage in this activity group under this age.

-Education is not a matter of concern to the members of the group.
-49.6% of respondents had basic primary level education, 41.6% are having matriculation as their qualification.
-A very few members of self help groups have their qualification up to plus two and graduation level and above who manage the finances of the whole group.
-They are very much aware of their education levels and SAF put huge effort to understand and motivate them to work beyond more than their education levels by providing suitable platforms.
-The clear picture of the demographic picture of the group members are indicated in table 1
+The educational status indicated that 49.6% of respondents possessed basic primary level education, 41.6% with matriculation.
+A very few members of selfhelp groups have their qualification up to plus two and graduation level and above who manage the finances of the whole group.
+The respondents were aware of their education levels and SAF put huge effort to understand and motivate them to work beyond more than their education levels by providing suitable platforms.
+The demographic profile of the respondents members are indicated in table 1.